 Source: Saffron Risotto

-This vegan take on Saffron Risotto by Ida Hemmingsson-Holl is creamier than any other risotto you’ve had thanks to the addition of cashew cream and nutritional yeast.
+This vegan take on Saffron Risotto by Ida Hemmingsson-Holl is creamier than any other risotto you’ve had, thanks to the addition of cashew cream and nutritional yeast.
 You can toss on any leftover roasted vegetables you have and are guaranteed an indulgent meal.
-When paired with the “cheesy” risotto, the roasted vegetables create a flavor profile completely separate of the classic Thanksgiving one.
+When paired with the “cheesy” risotto, the roasted vegetables create a flavor profile completely separate from the classic Thanksgiving one.

 Source: Oven-Baked Latkes

 Why eat mashed potatoes for days when you can get innovative and turn them into latkes?
 This recipe for the potato pancakes asks you to boil raw potatoes and then mash them, but you can save time and resources by subbing in the already seasoned mashed potatoes sitting in the fridge.
 Typically, latkes are fried and loaded with oil and fat, but not these crispy, Oven-Baked Latkes by Annie Markowitz!

 Source: Potato Kofta